TomNewbie/pe-lapp/server/docs/api.md

 Response:

 Statuscode 200.
 Modify success.
-No return

 Status code 400.
 Modify fail.
 Return with json `{"message": "error message"}`

-# [PATCH] /api/course/:id/?studentId
+# [DELETE] /api/course/:id/:studentId

-Backlog -> use when teacher want to manually add or delete student they don't like
+Backlog -> use when teacher want to manually add or delete student they don't like https://chat.openai.com/chat/1ab1dd0d-31a9-4394-8d18-6abb67a0c095 (cua tho de xem sau)

+## Response

+204 -> No content
+404 -> Course not found
+404 -> Student not found in course
+403 -> Student can not modify course

 # [GET] /api/auth/login